Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 ---
 author: Pratik Chandlekar
 pubDatetime: 2023-03-29T17:05:16Z
-title: "Styling React Native with TailwindCSS and Navigating Between Pages with React Navigation"
+# title: "Styling React Native with TailwindCSS and Navigating Between Pages with React Navigation"
+title: "Building Multi-page React Native App with Tailwind CSS and React Navigation"
-postSlug: "styling-react-native-with-tailwindCSS-and-navigating-between-pages-with-react-navigator"
+postSlug: "building-multi-page-react-native-app-with-tailwind-css-and-react-navigation"
 featured: false
-draft: true
+draft: false
 tags:
   - mobile-app
+  - react-native
 ogImage: ""
-description: Tailwindcss react native
+description: "In this article, you will learn how to set up TailwindCSS in React Native using the Nativewind library and style button components using TailwindCSS classes.
+Additionally, you will also learn how to set up React Native Navigation and implement navigation between three pages: Greeting, Login, and Signup."
 ---

 ## Introduction